EWaterman/EWaterman.github.io/_posts/Ch9/0009-07-01-aesthetics.md

 <hr><br>
 **Paper coating is applied during the manufacturing process.** This means your ink goes on top of whatever coating you choose.

-Print Ninja describes pretty much all you need to know about the different coatings [here](http://www.printninja.com/printing-resource-center/printing-options/book-services/paper/coating) but to be brief, in comics there are three main paper coating types:
+Print Ninja describes pretty much all you need to know about the different coatings [here](http://www.printninja.com/printing-resource-center/printing-options/book-services/paper/coating) but to summarize, in comics there are three main paper coating types:

 - **Gloss coating** will give your pages a reflective shine.
 This is the choice of most modern day saddle-stitched comics.